 The Woolsack – Another speaker, the Lord Speaker of the House of Lords of the United Kingdom, sits on a red sack of wool, the Woolsack.
 It is an testimony of how important wool has been for the country between the thirteenth and fifteenth centuries.
 England, Scotland and Wales had become the producers of wool in Europe, and its elite earned dazzling amounts of money with it.
 Today, the sack contains wool from all parts of Britain and the Commonwealth.
 Ecclesia, foemina, lana ‘churches, women, wool’, were the three miracles of England (Joseph Hall, 1574-1656).
 Read our post Haute couture from the salt marshes to understand the importance of wool in the North Sea region.

 In medieval Frisia, the law-speaker was called asega.
 The component a means ‘law’ and the component sega means ‘to say’.
 In the late eighth-century Lex Frisionum reference is made to this office, called iudex or sapientes (Nijdam 2021).
 The asega is not in any way a judge but an authority of law.
-An expert of justice and of procedings during the thing.
-Also, the asega led the gathering of the thing.
+An expert of justice and of proceedings during the thing.
 The Fivelgoer Handschrift ‘Fivelgo Manuscript’ dated circa 1450, contains the so-called Asega Law.
 These are the standard formulas how the thing gathering commenced, written in Old Frisian language.
-The first formula for the thing to start, sounded as follows:
+The first formula for the thing to start, a dialogue between the asega and the skelta ‘ judge’, sounded as follows:

 Interestingly, according to Old Frisian codices, Widukin(d) was the first asega of the Frisians (Vries 2007).
 Widukind was the late eighth-century leader of the Saxons who revolted against the Franks.
 This uprising was joined by the neighboring Frisians.